PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Here," said Boltac, "Try this."
 From within his sack of holding, Boltac produced a glittering silver mace.
 The head was encrusted with jewels that that glittered in the uncertain light of the dungeon.
 The whole thing was so large that it was more decorative club than mace proper.
 He held it out to the Troll and said, "Just try it, see how you like the heft."

-The Troll, not being smart enough to fear a shrewd merchant's smile -- and generally not knowing what the hell was going on -- took the relatively tiny mace in it's absolutely gigantic hand.
+The Troll, not being smart enough to fear a shrewd merchant's smile -- and well-accustomed to not understanding what was going on -- took the relatively tiny mace in his absolutely gigantic hand.

 "There," said Boltac, and he released the mace.
-No sooner did let go of the bejeweled head of the mace than the Troll collapsed to the rough stone floor as if he had been smashed there by the hand of an angry God.
+No sooner did let go of the bejeweled head of the weapon than the Troll was pressed to the rough stone floor as if he had been smashed there by the hand of an angry God.

-# 22 Troll Pinned  to Floor
+# 22 -- Troll Pinned to Floor

-Pinned to the floor, the Troll looked much less fierce now.
-His eyes were wide, and shifting fearfully as he whimpered a little.
+Pinned to the floor, the Troll looked much less fierce.
+His eyes were wide, and shifted fearfully as he whimpered a little.
 His foul claw remained tightly wrapped around the ornate mace.

 "What is that?" asked Rattick.